 Pedro's first truly dominant season in 1997 was one of the most dominant seasons on record for any pitcher.
 This included 13 complete games and 4 shutouts.
 His baseball card stats were phenomenal: 17-8, 1.90 ERA in 241 1/3 innings with 305 strikeouts against only 67 walks (for an 8.7 WAR according to Baseball Reference.)
 This earned him his first of 3 Cy Young awards.

-This dominant led Boston to trade for Pedro after that season, surrendering top pitching prospects Carl Pavano and Tony Armas Jr. While his first season in Boston was nothing like his 1997 season, he still finished second in Cy Young voting.
+This dominant led the Boston Red Sox to trade for Pedro after that season, surrendering top pitching prospects Carl Pavano and Tony Armas Jr. While his first season in Boston was nothing like his 1997 season, he still finished second in Cy Young voting.
 His numbers were definitely ace-worthy as well: 19-7, 2.89 ERA (63% below league average), 251 strikeouts to 67 walks, and was worth 6.9 WAR to Boston.
 He would be worth 45 WAR more to the Red Sox over the next six seasons (including an injury-plagued 2001 season).
-Four of those seasons may be four of the best pitching seasons (especially in the highly offensive American League) of all-time.
+Four of those seasons may be four of the best pitching seasons (especially with the high-powered offenses of the American League) of all-time.

 The next two years, 1999 and 2000, would be the two best of Pedro's career.
 In 1999, Pedro had a win loss record of 23-4 in 29 starts with 5 complete games.
 He led the league with a career high 313 strikeouts against only 37 walks, a rare feat to be sure.
 He was worth 9 and a half wins that year to the Red Sox (9.5 WAR).
 The next season in 2000, he had a record of 18-6 again in 29 starts, but an even lower ERA and 284 strikeouts against 32 walks.
 He won the Cy Young Award in the American League both seasons.
 In 2000, he had the highest WAR of his career (11.4 WAR), adding about 11 wins to his team that year.